hedata/personal/content/publication/pensions/index.md

 # Summary.
 An optional shortened abstract.
 summary: We analyze impact of financial incentives for the pension system in austria.

-tags: ["Austrian Social Insurance Data", "Pensions", "IREA]
+tags: ["Austrian Social Insurance Data", "Pensions", "IREA"]

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: